LiamJCates/Programming-Notes/C++/Utilities/IO/_IO.md

   istream cin;
   ostream cout;

-use std::cout (pronounced “standard see-out”) to write simple text data to the console use std::cin (“standard see-in”) to read text and numbers from the console.
+use std::cout (pronounced “standard see-out”) to write text data to the console use std::cin (“standard see-in”) to read text and numbers from the console.

 Variables of type istream are called input stream variables;
 Variables of type ostream are called output stream variables.
-A stream variable is either an input stream variable or an output stream variable.
+A stream variable is either an input stream or output stream variable.